giahypham/giahypham/README.md

 <h1 align="center">Hi 👋, I'm Gia Hy or you can call me Andy</h1>
 <h3 align="center">Full-Stack Web Developer</h3>
+Hello 🤲 I am a Full-Stack Software Developer passionate about building web applications.

+🙋‍♂️ ABOUT ME
+I am experienced in customer service management, business development, and teaching.
+Analytics, optimization, and efficiency, with an emphasis on empathy, are what I have to offer to my colleagues and clients.

+Feel free to check out my GitHub and other pages for my projects varying from data analytics to full-stack web applications.

+Looking forward to growing my network and collaborating on the next software development projects.
+Let's create remarkable applications!

+In my free time, I manage a competitive FIFA ProClub, play tennis, and I am a regular concert goer.
+Let's bond over music, tennis, and books!

 <h3 align="left">Connect with me:</h3>
 <p align="left">